ZPP-MURMURAS/ZPP_Murmuras/quantization_comparison/README.md

 # Results

 The results can be found in the `quantization_comparison_results.json` file.
-The file contains a list of dictionaries in a JSON format.
-Each dictionary contains fields:
+The file contains a dictionary in a JSON format, where keys are quantization names and values are dictionaries with the following fields:
-- `quantization`: quantization that was used
 - `prompt_eval_rate`: rate of prompt evaluation measured in tokens / second
 - `generation_rate`: rate of generation measured in tokens / second
 - `file_size`: the size of the gguf file containing the model in bytes